$\mathrm{G}_2$-instantons on the 7-sphere: Introduction

 In \S \ref{sec:quatinst}, we take a concrete approach to the special case of the standard instanton.
 In quaternionic notation on $\R^8 \cong \H^2,$ the pullback by the (right) Hopf fibration of the standard ASD instanton may be given by

-The restriction of $A_0$ to $S^7$ is dubbed the \emph{standard $\G_2$-instanton}.
-Proposition \ref{prop:15deformations} describes a 15-dimensional space of infinitesimal deformations of $A_0,$ which will turn out to be its full space of deformations as a $\G_2$-instanton.
+The restriction of $A_0$ to $S^7$ defines a smooth connection, dubbed the \emph{standard $\G_2$-instanton}.
+Proposition \ref{prop:15deformations} describes a 15-dimensional space of infinitesimal deformations of $A_0,$ generated by the deformations coming from $S^4$ together with the $\Spin(7)$ rotations of $S^7,$ modulo gauge.
+This will turn out to be the full space of deformations of $A_0$ as a $\G_2$-instanton.

+In \S \ref{sec:generaldefos}, we prove our main result, Theorem \ref{thm:generaldefos}, which determines the space of infinitesimal deformations of the pullback to $S^7$ of an arbitrary irreducible ASD instanton on $S^4.$ The argument is elementary, but far from trivial.
+The difficulty is caused by two factors: first, according to the theorem of Bourguignon-Lawson-Simons \cite{bourguignonlawson,bourguignonlawsonsimons}, the Yang-Mills stability operator necessarily has negative eigenvalues.
+Second, the $\Sp(1)$-action giving the quaternionic Hopf fibration does not commute with the deformation operator (see Remark \ref{rmk:convention} below).

-In \S \ref{sec:generaldefos}, we determine the space of infinitesimal deformations of the pullback by the Hopf fibration of a general irreducible ASD instanton on $S^4.$ The argument relies on a vanishing result for the vertical component of an infinitesimal deformation in Coulomb gauge, Theorem \ref{thm:vanishing}, which follows from a delicate analysis of the Weitzenbock formula for the deformation operator.
-Having established that the vertical component vanishes, we use another trick, Lemma \ref{lemma:horiz}, to calculate the horizontal component.
-This leads directly to our main result, Theorem \ref{thm:generaldefos}, which equates the full space of infinitesimal deformations of the pullback, as a $\G_2$-instanton, with three copies of the ASD deformations.
+To obtain the result, we first prove a vanishing theorem for the vertical component of an infinitesimal deformation in Coulomb gauge, Theorem \ref{thm:vanishing}.
+This follows from a delicate analysis of the Weitzenbock formula for the stability operator, in which the first-order deformation equation is used crucially.
+Having established that the vertical component vanishes, we use another squaring trick, Lemma \ref{lemma:horiz}, to calculate the horizontal component of an infinitesimal deformation.
+This leads directly to Theorem \ref{thm:generaldefos}, which equates the full space of infinitesimal deformations of the pullback, as a $\G_2$-instanton, with three copies of the ASD deformations on $S^4.$

 In \S \ref{sec:global}, we briefly discuss the global structure of these families of $\G_2$-instantons.
-In the case of charge $\kappa = 1$ and structure group $\SU(2),$ which includes the standard instanton, we have:
+In the case of charge $\kappa = 1$ and structure group $\SU(2),$ which includes the standard instanton, we have the following result.

 \begin{thm} The connected component of $A_0$ in the moduli space of $\G_2$-instantons on $S^7$ is diffeomorphic to the tautological 5-plane bundle over the oriented real Grassmannian $\G^{or}(5,7).$ \end{thm}